 Paricalcitol and doxercalciferol indicated for the prevention and treatment of secondary hyperparathyroidism are classified in H05BX - Other anti-parathyroid agents.

 The DDDs are based on therapeutic use.
-No DDDs are established for ergocalciferol and colecalciferol due to great differences between doses used for various indications.
+No DDD is established for ergocalciferol due to great differences between doses used for various indications.
+The DDD of 20 mcg colecalciferol corresponds to 800 IU.